jjfalcon/nocode/README.md

 * [Circular Docs](https://www.circulardocs.com/)

 ## principales herramientas recomendadas
+* [We’ve built an entire business on a #nocode stack of tools.
+It’s taken 2 years to refine our stack!](https://twitter.com/nocodedevs/status/1470011922825330688) Here are the 8 tools we rely on every day to run our entire business:
+  * @webflow
+  * @outseta it’s a CRM, billing tool, and handles all of our user auth.
+It plays really nice with Webflow too, which is a major plus.
+  * @circleapp The perfect community tool for any community
+  * @zapier
+  * @airtable
+  * @LumaHQ is an event management tool like no other.
+If you want to run smooth events, don’t look anywhere else.
+We love their integration with Zoom
+  * @zoom
+  * @revue It’s super simple, free, and has really cool integrations with Twitter an others
 * [Grabar pantalla](https://twitter.com/jaime_mesa/status/1465761913644724237?s=27) [OBS Studio](https://obsproject.com/es/download), Screen Cast, [Loom](https://www.loom.com/),
 * [17 no-code tools all claim to be the best at what they do](https://twitter.com/nocodeluc/status/1465621636858540042?s=27)
 * [nocode app builders](https://twitter.com/explodingtopics/status/1454055917368999937?s=27)